-Jordan Krugman (43) is Chief Financial Officer of the Americas for Invesco Ltd., a global investment management company affiliated with the Managing Owner.
+Jordan Krugman (44) is Chief Financial Officer of the Americas for Invesco Ltd., a global investment management company affiliated with the Managing Owner.
 He was appointed to this position in October 2020.
 In this capacity, Mr. Krugman is responsible for general management support, in addition to executing on various strategic initiatives and overseeing the financial framework for the business units operating within the Americas division of Invesco Ltd. He has also served as a Member of the Board of Managers of the Managing Owner since October 2020.
 From March 2019 to October 2020, Mr. Krugman served as the Global Head of Financial Planning and Analysis at Invesco Ltd. In this role, he was responsible for overseeing Invesco's forecasting, budgeting strategic planning and financial target setting processes, including analytics and decision support for Invesco Ltd's executive team.
 From March 2017 to March 2019, Mr. Krugman served as Invesco Ltd.'s Head of Finance & Corporate Strategy, North America.
 In this role, Mr. Krugman was responsible for strategic and financial planning for Invesco Ltd.'s global investments organization including global real estate, private equity and global fixed income.
 Prior to that, Mr. Krugman was Invesco Ltd.'s Treasurer and Head of Investor Relations from May 2011 to March 2017.
 In this role, he was responsible for management of Invesco Ltd.'s liquidity and capital management programs.
 Additionally, Mr. Krugman managed the communication with Invesco Ltd.'s external stakeholders including equity shareholders, debt investors, rating agencies, and research analysts.
 Mr. Krugman earned a BA degree in American civilizations, with a US history concentration, from Middlebury College in Vermont in 1999, and earned an MBA from Santa Clara University in California in 2007.
 He is a Certified Treasury Professional (CTP).
 Mr. Krugman was listed as a principal of the Managing Owner on November 12, 2020.

-Annette Lege (51) has been a Chief Accounting Officer and Head of Finance and Corporate Services ("FCS") Business Services for Invesco Ltd. since March 2017.
+Annette Lege (52) has been a Chief Accounting Officer and Head of Finance and Corporate Services ("FCS") Business Services for Invesco Ltd. since March 2017.
 In this role, she is responsible for all aspects of Corporate Accounting including group financial reporting, internal controls and group accounting policies.
 Ms. Lege also manages Invesco's Finance operations and shared service centers and has held this role since September 2015.
 Previously, Ms. Lege was Head of FCS Transformation Office from October 2013 through September 2015, with responsibility for business transformation initiatives taking place across FCS at Invesco.
 Before assuming that role in October 2013, Ms. Lege held the position of North American Corporate Controller at Invesco from March 2007 to October 2013.
-Ms. Lege is also a CPA, is licensed by FINRA as a Financial Operations Principal, and is a member of the Texas State Board of Public Accountants.
 Ms. Lege earned a BBA in accounting from the University of Houston.
 Ms. Lege was listed as a principal of the Managing Owner on March 30, 2017 and was listed as a principal of Invesco Advisers, Inc., a registered investment adviser affiliated with the Managing Owner on March 22, 2017.